 Snowblower Carburetor Rebuild & Fit

-Rebuild in reverse order, note the following tips when rebuilding and refitting:
+Rebuild in reverse order; note the following tips when rebuilding and refitting:

 Adding Gas Stabilizer

-To prevent this problem in the future we have two options.
-One: We can drain all the gas from the machine including the gas bowl and fuel lines, or Two: We can add a gas stabilizer that will keep the gas fresh and protect the fuel system from gum.
+Two: We can add a gas stabilizer that will keep the gas fresh and protect the fuel system from gum.

 The gas stabilizer is mess-free and has a lot less work.
 The gas stabilizer is a chemical additive we add to the gas tank to keep the ethanol from going stale or eroding the plastic and rubber components of the fuel system.

-You can check out the stabilizer I use here on the “Snowblower maintenance tools page” and you can check out how to mix gas stabilizer and add it with this video.
+You can check out the stabilizer I use here on the “Snowblower maintenance tools page,” and you can check out how to mix gas stabilizer and add it with this video.

 Add stabilizer as follows: